Mahmoud-nfz/SheSolves2022/Problem_04/statement.md

 Input:

-The first line of the input contains a single integer T specifying the number of test cases.
+The first line of the input contains a single integer T specifying the number of test cases (1 ≤ T ≤100).

 Each test case begins with a line containing two integers N and K (1 ≤ K ≤ N ≤ 10^5), in which N is the number of ice-creams in the shop, and K is the number of ice-creams you want to buy.